 Applicants with bachelor's degrees who are ineligible for graduate admission may be admitted as undergraduate post-baccalaureate (UPB).
-In general, UPB admission may be offered to domestic applicants who are required to complete a number of prerequisite courses to improve their undergraduate performance or complete prerequisites for graduate study.
-These students may later be considered for admission as non-degree graduate subsequent semester must request the deferment by contacting the Graduate Admission Office (gradstu@iit.edu, 312.567.3020.).
-International students may be required to submit a new bank statement.
+In general, UPB admission may be offered to domestic applicants who are required to complete a number of prerequisite courses to improve their undergraduate performance or complete prerequi312.567.5075) or email housing1@iit.edu.
+Admission does not include commitments for room and board.
+A cash deposit is required with the application for housing.
+In general, IIT cannot provide housing assistance for students who wish to live off campus.